-This form is used by technical colleges to claim direct state funding for high school students served under an interlocal agreement with a district pursuant to RCW 28B.50.533.
+This form is used by technical colleges to claim direct state funding for high school students served under an interlocal agreement with a district as defined in RCW 28B.50.533.
 Enrollment reported on this form generates state basic education funding which are paid to the technical college by the Office of Superintendent of Public Instruction (OSPI).